freeCodeCamp/guide/pages/docs/javascript/divide-one-number-by-another-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Divide One Number by Another with JavaScript"
+title: "Divide One Number by Another with JavaScript"
+parent: "javascript"
 ---

 JavaScript uses use the `/` symbol for division.